Adamant-im/adamant-exchangebot/README.md

 * `daily_limit_usd` <float> Daily exchange limit for one user, equivalent in USD.
 Default is 1000.
 * `min_confirmations` <int> How many confirmations to wait before transaction counts accepted.
 Default is 3.
 * `min_confirmations_ADM` <int> To override `min_confirmations` for specific cryptocurrency.
 * `welcome_string` <string> How to reply user in-chat, if unknown command received.
 Default is “Hello 😊.
-I didn’t understand you.
 I am exchange bot, anonymous and work instant. ℹ️ Learn more about me on ADAMANT’s blog or type **/help** to see what I can.”

 ## Launching
 You can start the Exchange Bot with the `node app` command, but it is recommended to use the process manager for this purpose.